Purchase Intent or buyer’s intent is a total game-changer when marketing your product or service.

-Another way to show that your product is the winner of the 2 comparisons, you can add in some customer testimonials.
-Doing this takes off the pressure of selling your product, and it allows others to sell it for you.
+Another way to show that your product is the winner of the two comparisons, you can add in some customer testimonials.
+Doing this removes the pressure of selling your product, allowing others to sell it for you.

-Not to be confused with a general how-to – although they can be effective, as we discussed earlier – but tutorials show how to achieve a specific result using a specific product.
-Especially if this result cannot be achieved with a generic or knock-off version.
+Not to be confused with a general how-to – although they can be effective, as we discussed earlier.
+Tutorials show how to achieve a specific result using a specific product, especially if this result cannot be achieved with a generic or knock-off version.

 For example, a tutorial for Photoshop would be a step-by-step walkthrough with screenshots showing how to achieve a certain effect on an image.

 You can use this concept for any product.
-It’s a great way to show off features of your product and allow the product to sell itself.
 Instead of you describing what it can do, you’re demonstrating what it can do.

-You can utilize purchase intent data to your benefit by investing in intent data providers or analyzing your own website data.
-Purchasing intent data is a faster and easier way to target high intent buyers.
+You can utilize buying intent data to your benefit by investing in intent data providers or analyzing your own website data.
+Purchasing intent data is a faster and easier way to target high-intent buyers.

-Take advantage of this data to improve your messaging, tweak your ad campaigns, and fine-tune your marketing funnel so you can increase your profits.
+Take advantage of this data to improve your messaging, tweak your ad campaigns, and fine-tune your marketing funnel to increase your profits.

 Here are other frequently asked questions that will guide you in creating a purchase intent strategy.